-Threat level God
+One-Punch Man Threat Level God

 A God level disaster is a monster that poses a threat to the survival of humanity.
 Although we have yet to see an official appearance, there are several candidates for this.
 Most of these count as spoilers from the Manga and webcomic and are marked as such.
 You have been warned.